 If you are using an EAP, or Employee Assistance Program benefits, the EAP program must be contacted prior to your appointment.
 All EAP's require pre-authorization, and you are responsible for securing the authorization.
 When you call to schedule your appointment, we will ask you who your EAP company is.
 This is usually not the same company as your insurance.
 In most cases they will give you an authorization number which you will need to provide to us on the initial paperwork.
 Download, print and complete the Patient Information form and bring to your initial visit.
 Download and read the Counselor-Patient Services Agreement.

 We gladly accept cash clients.
 Charges must be paid on the day of the visit in full, unless other arrangements are made prior to the visit.
 Download, print and complete the Patient Information form and bring to your initial visit.
 Download and read the Counselor-Patient Services Agreement .

 The following are PDF versions of our paperwork.
 Not everything may apply to your situation.
 If you have questions, call our office at (208) 373-0790.

 If you need to download Adobe Reader to open and print a PDF file,

 Click on the Adobe Icon.

-Patient Information: A form needed for every new patient that provides your information, such as name, address, and telephone numbers.
+Patient Information and Consent: A form needed for every new patient to fill out that provides your information, such as name, address, and telephone numbers.

-Patient and Counselor Agreement: A form needed for every new patient that explains issues such as patient rights, consent, clinic policies, and financial responsibilities.
+Counselor - Patient Services Agreement: A form needed for every new patient to read that explains issues such as patient rights, consent, clinic policies, and financial responsibilities.